Home | email

 Brian Kay, Biography

-Mr. Kay has been teaching in the Boston area since 1991.
-He currently teache from his home studio in Natick, Massachusetts, and is a former faculty member at the New England Conservatory Preparatory Division and the Longy School.
+Brian has been teaching in the Boston area since 1991, and currently teaches students from throughout the region from his home studio in Natick, Massachusetts.
+Mr. Kay is a former faculty member at the New England Conservatory Preparatory Division and the Longy School.
 He is the author of two volumes of Intermediate Trombone Methods, as well as numerous other teaching materials.
 He has taught sessions on various topics including Historical Performance and the Art of Teaching at area conservatories including New England Conservatory, Boston Conservatory, and the Longy School, where he taught a year-long graduate class on private lesson teaching.
 He has coached brass ensembles at the New England Conservatory Preparatory Division, and the Longy School Professional Studies Division.
-Comfortable teaching a wide variety of ages, backgrounds and ability levels, he traveled to Haiti during the summers of 1999 and 2001 where he taught trombone, trumpet, and recorder to young adults and youths, and helped to set up a school music program.
+Brian is experienced and comfortable teaching a wide variety of ages, backgrounds and ability levels, from absolute beginner through highly advanced students.
+Adult students and students with ADD have become particular areas of success.
+During the summers of 1999 and 2001, Brian traveled to Haiti, where he taught trombone, trumpet, and recorder to young adults and youths, and helped to set up a school music program.

 Brian Kay's students have regularly taken part in groups such as New England Conservatory's Youth Philharmonic and Youth Symphony, Greater Boston Youth Symphony Orchestras, Junior and Senior Massachusetts Youth Wind Ensemble, Junior and Senior District Orchestras, Bands, and Jazz Bands, and All-State.
 His students' performances have included Carnegie Hall performances, and a student guest performance with the Boston Symphony.
-His highest hope for his students is that they enjoy their musical endeavors and continue to grow through them.
+His highest hope for his students is that their musical endeavors are enjoyable, and help them to grow and thrive in life.